Bead Glossary A to J

 Above is an example of a pair of silver-played flat wire Fish Hook Earwires.

-EARRING CLIP
+EARRING CLIP or EAR CLIPS

 EARRING POST